-- 5.7 Negotiated changes in job responsibilities must be specified in a written plan and approved by the faculty member, the administrative head, and the immediate supervisor of the academic head.
-Mandated changes in job responsibilities must be specified by the administrative head in a written plan, and approved by the immediate supervisor of the academic head.
+- 5.7 Negotiated changes in job responsibilities must be specified in a written plan and approved by the faculty member, the administrative head, and the dean.
+Mandated changes in job responsibilities must be specified by the administrative head in a written plan, and approved by the dean.
 The written plans must state when the changes are to take place. - 5.8 The equity and integrity of the implementation of mandated developmental activities and/or job responsibility redistributions are of utmost importance.
 Among other things, equity and integrity mean there are safeguards against inappropriate assignment of development activities and job responsibilities.4 In a dispute over assigned professional development activities or the redistribution of job responsibilities, a faculty member must be given a fair hearing.